Raycom Sports: Raycom Media

-In 1994, Raycom Sports was sold to Ellis Communications, but remained autonomous, with its own headquarters in Charlotte.
+In 1994, Raycom Sports was sold to Ellis Communications but remained autonomous, with its own headquarters in Charlotte.
 Dee Ray left in 1994 while Rick Ray left in 1995.
-When an investment group led by Retirement Systems of Alabama bought Ellis in 1996, the Raycom name was so well respected that it chose to rename the entire broadcast group Raycom Media.
+When an investment group led by Retirement Systems of Alabama bought Ellis in 1996, the new owners elected to preserve the Raycom brand, renaming the entire broadcast group Raycom Media.

-In 1994, Raycom first organized a pre-season event known as the Great Eight, televised by ESPN, which aimed to feature two nights of doubleheaders between regional finalists from the previous season's NCAA tournament (with the highest-ranked team eliminated before the regional finals serving as a backup if a team declined an invitation).
-The inaugural edition featured Boston College, Duke, Florida, Michigan, Missouri, Purdue, Villanova, and UConn (which replaced Arkansas as a backup).
-Several teams (including defending champion UCLA, Connecticut and North Carolina) declined invites, while Michigan State received an invite.
+In 1994, Raycom first organized a preseason college basketball event known as the Great Eight, televised by ESPN, which aimed to feature two nights of doubleheaders between regional finalists from the previous season's NCAA tournament (with the highest-ranked team eliminated before the regional finals serving as a backup if a team declined an invitation).
+The inaugural edition featured Boston College, Duke, Florida, Michigan, Missouri, Purdue, Villanova and UConn (which replaced Arkansas as a backup).
 In 1996, the event moved to United Center under a five-year contract.

-By August 1997, Raycom lost the Pac-10 and Big 12 college football advertising sales rights to Fox Sports Networks.
+By August 1997, Raycom lost the Pac-10 and Big 12 college-football advertising sales rights to Fox Sports Networks.
 Several executives also left the company, including Steedman.

 In 2002, Raycom founded the Continental Tire Bowl in Charlotte.
 It continues to operate the game, which later changed its name to the Meineke Car Care Bowl until 2011, when it became the Belk Bowl.

-Starting in 2004, the Raycom/JP partnership took over production of syndicated ACC football games; Jefferson-Pilot had produced ACC football alone since September 1984.
-In 2007, Raycom began broadcasting the ACC men's basketball tournament in HDTV and broadcast 4 ACC men's basketball regular season games in HD in 2008.
+Starting in 2004, the Raycom/JP partnership took control of production of syndicated ACC football games; Jefferson-Pilot had produced ACC football alone since September 1984.
+In 2007, Raycom began broadcasting the ACC men's basketball tournament in high definition and broadcast four ACC men's regular-season games in HD in 2008.
 In 2006, in accordance with Lincoln National Corporation's acquisition of Jefferson-Pilot, Jefferson-Pilot Communications was renamed Lincoln Financial Media, and the venture was renamed Raycom/LF Sports.

 On November 12, 2007, Raycom Media announced its intention to acquire some of the television broadcasting properties of Lincoln Financial Media—including three television stations, plus Lincoln Financial Sports—for $583 million.
 Lincoln Financial Sports was merged into Raycom Sports later that year, giving it full control over basketball and football rights for both the ACC and SEC.